skywarth/wd-my-book-live-fix/steps.md

   - If you can't really establish connection; try to "use link-local only" as your wired connection IPv4 method from settings.
 Find it per your OS

 - Disable these from the UI:
+  - Remote access
+  - FTP
+  - Twonky

+- Make sure you didn't receive no email regarding system restart or network link down from your NAS.
+Because you mighta setup a bridge on your PC's ethernet and therefore could've shared internet to the NAS.

 *To be continued*